 We believe therefore that our study highlights the role of education for attitudes to transport policy.
 We show the effect of environmental education but cannot clearly distinguish it from the general education effect.
-Therefore, it is beyond this study to give some specific suggestions on detailed subjects that should be included in a curriculum.
-We can conclude, though, the importance of raising the perception of responsibility and problem awareness through education.
+Therefore it is beyond this study to give some specific suggestions on detailed subjects that should be included in a curriculum.
+What we can conclude though is the importance of raising the perception of responsibility and problem awareness through education.
 Connected to this and our findings by comparing students from different faculties, we suggest that our study implies that employers of graduates are well advised to consider not only knowledge and skills but rather wider education and general environmental interests when recruiting.

 Our study clearly has some limitations, as already discussed in various parts of this paper.
 We conclude this paper by highlighting three main issues that we hope can be addressed in further work with additional data.
-First, our proxy for the amount of environmental education is the number of modules students have taken with the name environment in the module title.
+Firstly, our proxy for the amount of environmental education is the number of modules students have taken with the name "environment" in the module title.
 Obviously, also other modules might teach environmental aspects and we cannot distinguish further the content or quality of education with our survey.
-Second, as mentioned, in our comparison with students from other faculties, we cannot control whether students entering the Faculty of Engineering chose this faculty because of previous environmental interests.
-Third, we did not consider knowledge of environmental issues and transport policy directly.
-Instead we suppose that problem awareness is activated by knowledge about environmental issues (cf. Schwartz, 1977).
+Secondly, as mentioned, in our comparison with students from other faculties, we cannot control whether students entering the faculty of engineering already choose this faculty because of previous environmental interests.
+Thirdly, we did not consider "knowledge" of environmental issues and transport policy directly.
+Instead we suppose that problem awareness is activated by knowledge about environmental issues (c.f.
+Schwartz, 1977).
 We therefore included environmental problem awareness as an indirect index for knowledge.
-In subsequent work one might ask some direct questions on knowledge of specific environmental and transport policyrelated questions.
-Schade and Schlag (2003) indicate that knowledge is an important variable for acceptance of pricing policies, and moreover education should improve knowledge, which in turn may change attitudes.
+In subsequent work one might ask some direct questions on knowledge of specific environmental as well as transport policy related questions though.
+Schade and Schlag (2003) indicate that knowledge is an important variable for acceptance of pricing policies, and moreover education should improve knowledge which in turn may change attitudes.

-Therefore, in future studies we hope to repeat this survey and collect panel data in order to directly measure the change in environmental attitudes over the 4 years.
+Therefore in future studies we hope to repeat this survey and collect panel data in order to directly measure the change in environmental attitudes over the four years.
 We further hope that with more detailed data the effect of some specific modules on environmental attitudes can be analyzed.
 Finally, it is our hope that similar studies might also be conducted at other universities in order to confirm our findings and derive more detailed practical conclusions on how to best educate future transport planners.